Polarisation

 Motivation letter, clearly stating why you want to join this summer school, what you will bring to the school and what you hope to learn (max.
 1 page)

-The deadline for application is 15 April 2025.
-Selected applicants will be informed by 22 April 2025.
+The deadline for application is 14 April 2026.
+Selected applicants will be informed of the outcome of the selection process shortly after the deadline has passed.